 The reference bead that is used in the facility is from Spherotech.
 We use the Rainbow Calibration Particles, 6th peak of 8.
 The part number for this product is RCP-30-5A-6 and the current lot that we use is AC01.
 With the recent change of bead lots, we also are supplying this excel file to illustrate the changes between the previous bead lot (AB02) and the new lot (AC01).

-Double click the "shortcut to transfer" icon on the desktop.
+Double click the "shortcut to transfer" icon on the desktop of the instrument computer.
 An explorer window with a folder for each PI will open.
-NOTE - you will not be able to read the contents of any of these folders, even your own.
+NOTE - you will be able to view the contents of the folders but will not be able to read the contents of any of these folders, even your own.
 These folders are write only from the instruments.
 As before, drag the folders you want to transfer from the FCS folder to your group folder.
-If you wish to make sure a transfer happened, try it again.
-You will be told if the file is already there.
-The folder will report as empty, since it is not readable.

 To recover your data on your lab computer:

-Click the "Start" button then in the "Search programs and files" field
+Click "Start" then in the "Search programs and files" field type:

-If you had Windows remember your credentials then you will need to delete
+If you've had Windows remember your credentials then you may have to delete

 those.
 You can do this by clicking the "Start" button and then in the